 - Voice Of The People

-Nepal’s decentralisation has been a constant battle between domestic innovativeness and a meddling of foreign concepts.
+May 19, 2017-Nepal’s decentralisation has been a constant battle between domestic innovativeness and a meddling of foreign concepts.
 The latter is accompanied by donor money to entice potential buyers but it is often divorced from the depth and diversity of the host country’s development experience (‘Return to direct democracy’, May 14, Page 6).
 Nepal’s own initiative at empowering communities dates back to 1962 when the nationwide network of village and district panchayats was laid out.
 But given the feudal nature of society, the panchayat members, although elected through adult suffrage, were widely corrupt and intercepted development funds meant for the communities.